2bam/2bam-webgl-logo/README.md

 # 2bam WebGl logo

-This project was done in a week or so to replace my old webpage header and showcase some skills
+This project was done in a couple of weeks or so to replace my old webpage header and showcase some skills

 - TypeScript
 - Vanilla WebGL
-- No libraries
-- Node and Webpack
+- Webpack
 - A bit of algebra
+- No library dependencies besides vector/matrix math
 - Github Actions to build and deploy to its own Github Page
 - Some of this paradigm, some of that